“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 We generally don’t purchase a property if we believe there are wetlands on it so we don’t hire wetlands consultants.

-Having said that, if you are in a state where a wetlands delineation can be done for free by the county (like New York), you should request one before purchasing a property that may have wetlands on it.
+Having said that, if you are in a state where a wetlands delineation can be done for free by the local government (like New York), you should request one before purchasing a property that may have wetlands on it.

 Should I buy a property in a bad neighborhood?